vmware-tanzu/asset-relocation-tool-for-kubernetes/README.md

 ### Running tests

-There are three types of tests, unit tests, feature tests and enemy tests.
+There are three types of tests, unit tests, feature tests and external tests.

 Unit tests exercise the internals of the code.
 They can be run with: